maialenz/WetPaws/README.md

 ### Disclaimer

 This project is for educational use only.
 None of the products or services listed in this website are real or functional.
-Any resemblance to a posible real business is purely coincidental.
+Any resemblance to a posible real business in the same area is purely coincidental.

-No animals were harmed or forced in the making of this project.
-All pictures  were used using positive reinforcement.
+Sua was not harmed or forced in the making of this project.
+All pictures were taken using positive reinforcement and was happy to get many treats.

 ---